aument-lang/aument/docs/design-for-performance.md

 Each bytecode instruction the virtual machine executes has a clear, uniform structure: a 32-bit value with 1-2 bytes per operand.
 Decoding each instruction is simple.

+The bytecode used by the VM is also register-based.
+Compared to stack VMs like that in Python and Ruby, register VMs require less instructions to represent a single piece of code, which keeps interpreter overhead low for better interpreter performance.

 ### Computed gotos

 The virtual machine uses computed gotos for fast function dispatching.

 ### [NaN tagging](docs/architecture.md#nan-tagging)

 The virtual machine and software compiled by Aument will use NaN tagging to represent dynamically typed values.
+This technique is especially useful on 64-bit systems, as all values are as small as the architecture's word size.